2i2c-org/external/README.md

-# Coordinating external work
+# Coordinating upstream work

 This is a lightweight repository to facilitate planning deliverables and tasks for projects that do not have a natural repository inside of 2i2c.

 ## Goals of this repository

 2i2c needs to coordinate its priorities and work as a team, but doesn't wish to create silos of discussion around work that happens in upstream communities.
-The `external/` repository exists to be a bridge between 2i2c's work and these communities.
+The `upstream/` repository exists to be a bridge between 2i2c's work and these communities.

 We want this repository to be as lightweight as possible - it is just a place for us to keep track of items we wish to work on, not a place for discussion.